NexPlayer/Unity-SDK/introduction.md

-# NexPlayer™ SDK for Unity
+# NexPlayer SDK for Unity

-**NexPlayer™ plugin for Unity** is a cross-platform video streaming player for Unity games and apps that supports both standard and 360º video playback on Android, iOS, Windows, macOS, WebGL, Xbox, Hololens, and Nintendo Switch™ platforms.
-NexPlayer™ for Unity is the only video player plugin that supports Widevine DRM-protected HLS and DASH streaming on Android and iOS devices.
+**NexPlayer Plugin for Unity** is a cross-platform video streaming player for Unity games and apps that supports both standard and 360º video playback on Android, iOS, Windows, macOS, WebGL, Xbox, Hololens, and Nintendo Switch™ platforms.
+NexPlayer for Unity is the only video player Plugin that supports Widevine DRM-protected HLS and DASH streaming on Android and iOS devices.

-The NexPlayer™ plugin for Unity was developed in collaboration with the native NexPlayer™ SDK.
-Therefore, it has access to all of its features, such as Adaptive Bitrate, HLS, DASH, progressive download, local playback, 360º video, and more.
+The NexPlayer Plugin for Unity was developed in collaboration with the native NexPlayer SDK.
+Therefore, it has access to all of its features, such as adaptive bitrate, HLS, DASH, progressive download, local playback, 360º video, and more.

-The plugin was built to be fast and reliable without sacrificing performance, and it has proven compatibility with international standards.
+The Plugin was built to be fast and reliable without sacrificing performance, and it has proven compatibility with international standards.

 ## Capabilities

-#### Supported versions
+#### Supported Versions
 - Unity 2019 and above

 #### Platforms